JOIN NCNA | MEMBER LOGIN

 DONATE

 • Nurses who need to apply for relief aid: Please apply below.
 NCNA & NCFN will review applications from affected registered nurses and determine who receives assistance based on a sliding scale of needs.
-Funds will be collected for a limited time and distributed on a first-come-first-serve basis.

 APPLY